akashthedeveloper/150-Days-Web3-Full-Stack-Challenge/Git & GitHub/Day1/README.md

-# Git & GitHub
+# Git and GitHub

-### Git - It is a Version Control System(VCS) which allows us to maintain history of the project and different versions of it.
+### Git - It is a Version Control System(VCS) which allows us to maintain history of the project and different versions of it

 ### GitHub - It is a platfrom which allow us to host our local projects in our system to a cloud of it.